 The proposed fee schedule will be applied in the same manner to all FINRA members that are, or elect to become, FINRA/NYSE TRF Participants.
 It will not apply differently to different types or sizes of Participants.
-Rather, because it will utilize the FINRA/NYSE TRF Market Share, the proposed fees will be based on a Participant's activity on the FINRA/NYSE TRF, not, as now, on its total OTC trading activity, whether or not it is reported to the FINRA/NYSE TRF.
-At the same time, by expanding
+Rather, because it will utilize the FINRA/NYSE TRF Market Share, the proposed fees will be based on a Participant's activity on the FINRA/NYSE TRF, not, as now, on its total OTC trading activity, whether or not it is reported to the believes that having the calculation based on monthly data would allow the fees to reflect any changes in a Participant's use of the FINRA/NYSE TRF more quickly than if fees were calculated using quarterly data.